 In many cases, neck lift surgery can be done on an outpatient basis.
 Usually, a hidden incision is made beneath the chin, through which the muscles are tightened and fatty deposits are removed.
 In some cases, an additional hidden incision is required around the bottom of the ear to remove excess skin.

 When the neck lift is performed on its own, it may be done so as an office-based procedure using local anesthesia.
 When performed in conjunction with a lower facelift, it is usually done in an outpatient surgery center under deep sedation or general anesthesia.
 Depending on the approach being used and how much work is being done, the surgery can take anywhere from one and a half to three hours to perform.

 All surgical procedures have an inherent risk of complication; however, a neck lift is typically safe and successful when performed by a highly trained and experienced facial plastic surgeon.
 Individuals may experience temporary swelling or numbness around the ear, but these symptoms generally dissipate with time.
 Due to the anatomy of the treatment area, there is a small chance of damaging the nerve responsible for movement of the mouth region during the operation.
 Nevertheless, the risk of this area being affected by surgery is greatly minimized by knowing where the nerve is located.

 Recovery from Neck Lift Surgery

-Recovery after the necklift takes place over a few weeks, during which time a comprehensive bandage is worn around the neck.
+Recovery after the neck lift procedure takes place over a few weeks, during which time a compressive bandage is worn around the neck.
 Any pain that patients experience is well controlled with low-dose prescription medication.
 Swelling and bruising may be noticeable for up to ten days after the procedure.
 Patients are typically able to return to work within seven to ten days, or sooner for those not bothered by residual swelling.